ReactFinland/future-frontend-site/content/for-speakers.md

 We've prepared a simple yet effective process for the talks.
 It works as follows:

 1. Show up at the speakers' room about half an hour before the session of your talk.
-The speakers' room is close to the main hall and it's impossible to miss.
-It also doubles as our technical room.
+The speakers' room can be found at the ground floor and our registration staff can point you there.
+Unfortunately the fireplace is out of order.
 2. We'll guide you shortly before the session from the speakers' room to the main hall and do a quick tech check.
 If you want, you can also do this on some break before your talk and it's a good idea especially if you have audio or video elements in your presentation.
 3. During the session, you'll give your performance.
 I expect you to pair with your session partner to ensure the talks flow well to each other.
 4. After the session, there will be an option for you to get a photo done.
 We offer this as a service to our speakers as often people have poor social media photos and it's nice to have one that's not bad.
 We will also produce video interviews (3-5 minutes) to give you additional coverage.